On this page Skip this page navigation

 Final Forest Biomass Action Plan

-A final version of the Forest Biomass Action Plan is now complete and was released by Minister Greg Rickford on March 28, 2022.
+A final version of the Forest Biomass Action Plan is now complete and was released March 28, 2022.
 The plan will be implemented over a five-year period.
 Progress on implementing the plan will be shared through interim and final reports.

 Forest biomass presents many opportunities for Ontarians.
 We look forward to continued collaboration and partnership as the plan is implemented.